Dunedan/mbp-2016-linux/README.md

 naive patch to enable the usual Apple iSight quirks for this product id as well, didn't work so far.

+Firmware extracting using `isight-firmware-tools` works as usual.
+Loading the firmware fails, maybe because one is already loaded.

 ## Graphics card